esthor/react-native-swipeable-list/README.md

 - `maxSwipeDistance` - Maximum distance to open to after a swipe.
 Type `number || (Object => number)`

 - `renderQuickActions` - Callback method to render the view that will be unveiled on swipe.
-Type `renderItemType`
+Type `renderItemType` (which provides `index` and  `item`, which will be very useful for performing actions on your items)

 ## Example